SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 Storage of the trajectory container and all it's content is not carried out by the trajectory itself but by a service.
-The service is known to the trajectory and can be changed via the ``v_storage_service`` property.
-The standard storage service (and the only one so far, you don't bother write an SQL one? :-) is the :class:`~pypet.storageserivce.HDF5StorageService`.
+The service is known to the trajectory and can be changed via the :attr:`~pypet.trajectory.Trajectory.v_storage_service` property.
+The standard storage service (and the only one so far, you don't bother write an SQL one? :-) is the :class:`~pypet.storageservice.HDF5StorageService`.
-As a side remark, if you create a trajectory on your own (for loading) with the :class:`~pypet.trajectory.Trajectory` class constructor and you pass it a ``filename``, the trajectory will create an :class:`~pypet.storageserivce.HDF5StorageService` operating on that file for you.
+As a side remark, if you create a trajectory on your own (for loading) with the :class:`~pypet.trajectory.Trajectory` class constructor and you pass it a ``filename``, the trajectory will create an :class:`~pypet.storageservice.HDF5StorageService` operating on that file for you.

 You don't have to interact with the service directly, storage can be initiated by several methods of the trajectory and it's groups and subbranches (they format and hand over the request to the